Kim Kardashian Shares New Photo Of Cutie Pie Saint West

 "Some of my fave people," the reality star wrote of the multigenerational family pic.

-While his mom and great-grandmother wear matching black blouses, Saint is rocking a dark gray graphic T-shirt with shorts.
+While his mom and great-grandmother wear matching black blouses, Saint is rocking a dark grey graphic T-shirt with shorts.
 And is it just us, or is seriously turning into Kanye's mini-me?

 Advertisement